 Okay, we’ll pump the brakes for a few disclaimers here.
 Despite the almost 20% lower overall monthly sales in the Prairie State, this dynamic is heavily contingent on marked improvements to affordability and accessibility in Illinois if any amount of their current revenue is from out-of-state purchasers.
 And that’s before the fantasy that is Wisconsin or Indiana making any major moves in the next couple years.

-However, this hypothetical dynamic does highlight Michigan’s absolute nightmare scenario–even worse than the already clear-and-present threat that is Ohio’s transition to adult-use this week.
+However, this hypothetical dynamic does highlight Michigan’s absolute nightmare scenario–even worse than the already clear-and-present threat that is Ohio’s transition to adult-use in late July or early August.
 However, it also highlights that Ohio’s program has a strong chance to be remarkably stable; at its full potential there is only a 9% difference between eating Michigan’s lunch in the next couple of years and a completely legalized, potentially more population-balanced regional market.

 Summing Up This Extremely Basic and Shallow Market Analysis